ravan-chuang/Embedding_Compression_for_RAG_Retrieval/README.md

 → true multi-query cross-encoder batching for `/batch-search`
 ```

-The current `main` branch captures the million-scale low-rate PQ / OPQ full-sweep milestone, the compact fixed-budget Residual-PQ extension, the frozen IVF-PQ PQ-residual sidecar retrofit study with cross-setting results for MS MARCO 1M × BGE-small, FiQA × BGE-small, and FiQA × MiniLM, and the RARS retrieval-aware residual basis evaluation on MS MARCO 1M.
+The current branch captures the million-scale low-rate PQ / OPQ full-sweep milestone, the compact fixed-budget Residual-PQ extension, the frozen IVF-PQ PQ-residual sidecar retrofit study with cross-setting results for MS MARCO 1M × BGE-small, FiQA × BGE-small, and FiQA × MiniLM, the RARS retrieval-aware residual basis evaluation on MS MARCO 1M, and FiQA RARS transfer validation for both BGE-small and MiniLM.
 The optional reranker is intentionally disabled in the default artifact because the recorded FiQA evaluation did not justify its latency cost.
-The next research milestone is to complete the remaining RARS cross-setting runs, especially FiQA × MiniLM, add stronger learned query-adaptive sidecar activation, then move toward deployable sidecar serving and hybrid sparse-dense retrieval.
+The next research milestone is stronger learned query-adaptive sidecar activation, followed by deployable sidecar serving and hybrid sparse-dense retrieval.